Qatar

 June 2025: Israel and Iran exchanged missile strikes, prompting renewed airspace warnings across the region.

-The primary risk is missile and drone activity linked to the Iran conflict, including strikes targeting military facilities and defensive air defence responses across the Gulf.
+The primary risk is missile and drone activity linked to the Iran conflict.
+Qatar was directly affected, including missile strikes near Doha, and there have been no significant downgrades to recent airspace warnings.

 Major events: